nrcharles/poplar/doc/optimize.rst

 Technology
 ^^^^^^^^^^
-maximize: net load

 :ref:`figeta` calculated by domain.eta() shows the total efficiency of a given sizing.
-:ref:`fignl` is how much energy was used for a given sizing.
+:ref:`fignl` is the sum of domain.net_l attribute showing how much energy was used for a given sizing.
 :ref:`figeg` is the sum domain.g attribute and shows how much energy was available.
+Without an interconnection the excess generation is wasted.
+Properly sizing the system should maximize net load while minimizing excess generation.

 Environment
 ^^^^^^^^^^^

+:ref:`figc` shows the green house gas footprint for manufacture of device.
-:ref:`figc` shows kg CO2 equivalent.
-Both PV modules and Batteries can be treated as commodities, power conversion electronics on the other hand does not seem to have a well defined scaling function, so quantifying that is harder.
+Both PV modules and Batteries can be treated as commodities, power conversion electronics on the other hand does not seem to have a well defined scaling function, thus harder to quantify.
 The following equation may be a way to talk about how it scales.

 .. math :: I_{T} = I_{D} + C_{0} \cdot C_{B} + C_{1} \cdot S_{PV}

 Where C0 and C1 are constants with units Impact/Capacity and Impact/Watt Peak
 respectively.
+There are a number of dimensions that Impact could have including Carbon Dioxide or human toxicity.

 Economic
 ^^^^^^^^

 :ref:`figP` shows how the system cost per generation is affected by increasing battery size.
-Since batteries are not an energy source increasing battery size increases system price and thus energy price.
+Since batteries are not an energy source increasing battery size increases system price by extension energy price.

-..
 There seems to be a correlation with Impact.
 It may be that minimizing P also minimizes I

 Risk
 ^^^^

 :ref:`figr` is loss of load hours (LOLH).
-The observation here is that there is a space where there is 0 LOLH for this annual load.
+The observation is that there is a solution space where there are 0 LOLH for this annual load.